Phase Noise in RF and Microwave Amplifiers: Phase Noise Mechanisms

 \section{Phase Noise Mechanisms}

-Physical insight suggests that phase noise in amplifiers originates from two basic mechanisms, additive and parametric, as shown on Fig.~\ref{fig:NoiseMechanisms}.
-Restricting our attention to white and flicker noise, the phase noise spectrum $S_\varphi (f)$ is completely described by the first two terms of the power-law
+Figure~\ref{fig:NoiseMechanisms} presents a rather general panorama of noise in amplifiers, suggested by experience and physical insight.
+In this article we restrict the attention to white and flicker noise.
+The reason is that among the noise types originated from the amplifier \emph{inside}, white and flicker are those responsible for short-term phase noise.
+So, the phase noise spectrum is completely described by the first two terms of the polynomial law

 The white phase noise $b_0$ derives by adding to the carrier a random noise of power spectral density $N=FkT_0$, where $k$ is the Boltzmann constant, and $F$ is the amplifier noise figure defined at the reference temperature $T_0=290$ K (17 $^\circ$C).
 It is useful to have on hand the following numerical values